-EyeWise Vision Clinic has access to and uses a pattern scanning laser from OptiMedica, which completes the treatment in much less time and with NO PAIN, compared to conventional Argon or standard treatment lasers.
-If you have been treated with a conventional laser for diabetic eye disease before, this is completely a different experience.
-Schedule a consultation and screening to know if this treatment will best suit your condition.
+Our eye care clinic has access to and uses a pattern scanning laser from OptiMedica, which completes the treatment in much less time and with NO PAIN, compared to conventional Argon or standard treatment lasers.
+If you have been treated with a conventional laser for diabetic eye disease before, this is a completely different experience.

 About Dr Christopher Khng

-Dr. Christopher Khng, specialises in Complex Cataract and Anterior Segment Reconstruction Surgery, in particular, Iris Reconstruction and Surgery for Aniridia.
-His other areas of expertise include Complex Lens surgery, New Lens and Phacoemulsification technologies, Refractive surgery, Phakic IOLs (the Implantable Collamer Lens, ICL), and small-incision, topical anesthesia phacoemulsification cataract surgery.
+Dr. Christopher Khng specialises in Complex Cataract and Anterior Segment Reconstruction Surgery, in particular, Iris Reconstruction and Surgery for Aniridia.
+His other areas of expertise include Complex Lens surgery, New Lens and Phacoemulsification technologies, Refractive surgery, Phakic IOLs (the Implantable Collamer Lens, ICL), and small-incision, topical anaesthesia phacoemulsification cataract surgery.

-He completed his first two years of medical undergraduate studies in Aberdeen University, Scotland (UK), finishing top in his medical class in both years.
-Because of cost, he completed his medical degrees of MBBS at National University of Singapore (NUS).
+He completed his first two years of medical undergraduate studies at Aberdeen University, Scotland (UK).
+Because of cost, he completed his medical degree of MBBS at the National University of Singapore (NUS).